Jo-graves/TCEQ_TAMIS_reader/README.md

                                                       # conda environment

 >>> git clone https://github.com/this_repo            # Clone repo to cwd (Desktop)
->>> pip install /Path/to/Desktop/TCEQ_geotam_reader   # Install package to virtual environment
+>>> pip install /Path/to/Desktop/TCEQ_TAMIS_reader   # Install package to virtual environment
 ```
 pip needs just the filepath to the directory holding the setup.py and *.toml files to install the package.

-The package can be optionally installed in development mode if you plan to edit the source code and would like the edits to appear automatically without having the update the code (e.g., `pip update TCEQ_geotam_viewer`).
+The package can be optionally installed in development mode if you plan to edit the source code and would like the edits to appear automatically without having the update the code (e.g., `pip update TCEQ_TAMIS_viewer`).
 This can be done using the -e flag when installing with pip:  \
-`pip install -e /Path/to/Desktop/TCEQ_geotam_reader`
+`pip install -e /Path/to/Desktop/TCEQ_TAMIS_reader`

 ## Data Access